rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/Hummus.rst

    -  Replace cilantro with 2 teaspoons chopped fresh flat leaf parsley
    -  Remove water and cumin

-- In step 1, we will not be using the water so no need to whisk together with lemon juice.
+- In step 1, skip the water, so there is no need to whisk it together with the lemon juice.
-- In step 2, remove cumin and add red peppers to food processor.
+- In step 2, remove the cumin and add the red peppers to the food processor.
-- In step 3, sprinkle with sliced almonds and parsley instead of chickpeas and cilantro.
+- In step 3, sprinkle with the sliced almonds and parsley instead of chickpeas and cilantro.

 Artichoke-Lemon Hummus